runerys/prometheus-net/README.md

 * "code" - Status Code
 * "method" - HTTP method
-* "controller" - ASP.NET Core MVC Controller
+* "controller" - ASP.NET Core MVC controller name (with parameter names in case of OData)
-* "action" - ASP.NET Core MVC Action
+* "action" - ASP.NET Core MVC action name

 Any requests that do not match an ASP.NET Core MVC controller or action will have an empty string as the label value.

+If the controller is an OData Web API controller then the controller name will be structured as `Name(Param1,Param2)` (only the parameter names, no values).

 # ASP.NET Core with basic authentication